 Well-planned vegan diets can be nutritious and healthy, but it is also possible to follow a vegan diet badly.
 Environmentally speaking, while studies such as Poore and Nemecek 2018 support that an increasingly vegan world would have significant environmental benefits, several factors have not been considered.

 - Livestock produce much more than just food, from medicines and cosmetics to glue and waterproofing agents, they are in a huge number of products.
 Consideration hasn’t been taken on the impact of these production processes or the impact of animal-free replacements.

 - Land and water are different across the world, so while livestock require large quantities in comparison with plant-based foods, they are often being used for their ideal purpose.
 For example, over 60% of UK farmland can’t viably sustain crops and we get a large amount of rainfall.
 Optimal food production from these available resources involves livestock.
 Whereas alternatives, particularly those produced abroad could be relying on processed/tap water and bio-sensitive land.

 - The carbon footprint of food is limiting, it fails to include waste, travel and packaging.
 It is also calculated by weight, not reflecting portion size or most importantly nutrient value.

-- Livestock also use much of our food production and processing waste, food we’ve taken the time and resources to produce but have no human value.
-Cereal crops waste, oils processing waste, spent grain from brewing and vegetable peelings and pods.
+- Livestock also utilise much of our food production and processing waste, food we’ve taken the time and resources to produce but have no human value.
+Things like cereal crops waste, oils processing waste, spent grain from brewing and vegetable peelings and pods.
 Food waste would inevitably increase without livestock farming.

 - Finally, agriculture has always been a fine dance between livestock and crop production – they are intrinsically linked.
 Little knowledge or research is in place to understand the impact 100% crop farming would have on the environment.